Agile-IoT/agile-idm-oauth2-client-example/README.md

 ## Setup

+## Web-UI configuration

+This example assumes a certain kind of entity set (defined in the configuration of agile-idm-web-ui).
+So, please copy the file in agile-ui-conf in the conf directory in agile-idm-web-ui for consistency.

 ### Create User

 First of all, we need to create the first user with IDM, if it not already created: